 About Our Historic Inn in Galena, Illinois

-Brian and Michelle Heurung purchased the Mansion in July of 2016.
-Their priority was rejuvenation and restoration of the home and grounds to reflect a vision of warmth and refinement, while respecting the historical and regional character of the property.
+We purchased the Mansion in July of 2016.
+Our priority was rejuvenation and restoration of the home and grounds to reflect a vision of warmth and refinement, while respecting the historical and regional character of the property.
 Having visited Galena regularly for decades, becoming permanent residents was a dream come true.
-Their prior work experiences, along with passions for decorating, gardening, history and cooking are the foundation for the ongoing contributions to the legacy known today as Lamberson Guest House.
+My prior work experiences, along with passion for decorating, gardening, history and cooking are the foundation for the ongoing contributions to the legacy known today as Lamberson Guest House.

-You may see our dogs Jack and Murray, our official “greeters,” on the property.
-They stay in our private living quarters, but can come up to say “hello” if you would like to meet them.
+You may see my dogs Jack and Murray, my official “greeters,” on the property.
+They stay in my private living quarters, but can come up to say “hello” if you would like to meet them.

 Michelle Heurung, Innkeeper